Rectal Cancer Stage IV

 |Title:||Rectal Cancer Stage IV|

 Stage IV rectal cancer.
-Cancer has spread to other parts of the body, such as the lung, liver, abdominal wall, ovary, or distant lymph nodes.
+Cancer has spread to other parts of the body, such as the lung, liver, abdominal wall, prostate, or distant lymph nodes.

 Anatomy -- Digestive/Gastrointestinal System